-- Are age-appropriate - Are in line with students' developmental stage - Comply with: - 1.
-This policy - 2.
-The Teachers' Standards - 3.
-The Equality Act 2010 - 4.
-The Human Rights Act 1998 - 5.
-The Education Act 1996 - Only work with external agencies where we have full confidence in the agency, its approach and the resources it uses - Make sure that any speakers and resources meet the intended outcome of the relevant part of the curriculum - Review any case study materials and look for feedback from other people the agency has worked with - Be clear on: - 1.
-What they're going to say - 2.
-Their position on the issues to be discussed - 3.
-Asking to see in advance any materials that the agency may use - 4.
-Knowing the named individuals who will be there, and follow our usual safeguarding procedures for these people - 5.
-Conducting a basic online search and address anything that may be of concern to us, or to parents and carers - 6.
-Checking the agency's protocol for taking pictures or using any personal data they might get from a session - 7.
-Reminding teachers that they can say "no" or, in extreme cases, stop a session - 8.
-Making sure that the teacher is in the room during any sessions with external speakers - 9.
-Sharing all external materials with parents and carers
+- Are age-appropriate - Are in line with students' developmental stage - Comply with: - a.
+This policy - b.
+The Teachers' Standards - c.
+The Equality Act 2010 - d.
+The Human Rights Act 1998 - e.
+The Education Act 1996 - Only work with external agencies where we have full confidence in the agency, its approach and the resources it uses - Make sure that any speakers and resources meet the intended outcome of the relevant part of the curriculum - Review any case study materials and look for feedback from other people the agency has worked with - Be clear on: - What they're going to say - Their position on the issues to be discussed - Asking to see in advance any materials that the agency may use - Knowing the named individuals who will be there, and follow our usual safeguarding procedures for these people - Conducting a basic online search and address anything that may be of concern to us, or to parents and carers - Checking the agency's protocol for taking pictures or using any personal data they might get from a session - Reminding teachers that they can say "no" or, in extreme cases, stop a session - Making sure that the teacher is in the room during any sessions with external speakers - Sharing all external materials with parents and carers